2016 Bass Pro Shops NRA Night Race: Race

-First half
+Saturday

 The start of the race was delayed by rain and lightning in the vicinity of the speedway for nearly 30 minutes.
 The drivers were called to their cars at 8:40 p.m. and rolled off pit road around 8:57.
 Under night Tennessee skies, Carl Edwards led the field to the green flag at 9:03.
 Teammate Denny Hamlin got a much better start and led the first lap.
 Chase Elliott worked his way up to Hamlin and passed him for the lead on the ninth lap.
 Kyle Busch reeled him in to pass under him in turn 4 to take the lead on lap 23.
 The first caution of the race flew on lap 30 for rain.
 It picked up in intensity to the point that the race was red-flagged on lap 38.
 The red flag period lasted for one hour, 24 minutes and four seconds before engines were refired at 10:42 and the cars rolled back onto the track.
 After eight laps riding around, the rain returned with greater intensity and the race was red-flagged a second time at lap 48.
 Just past 11:00, the rest of the race was postponed to Sunday at 1:00 p.m.

-The drivers were called to their cars, the red flag was withdrawn and the race resumed under caution at 4:33 p.m. on Sunday, August 21.
+Sunday

+Further rain off and on caused NASCAR to delay the restart of the race three and a half hours from the originally rescheduled start time to 4:33 p.m. on Sunday, August 21, for nearly 17 1/2 hurs of weather delays.
 The race restarted on lap 58.
-Half the field was running the bottom line of the track while the other half was running the high line.
+Competitors were told by NASCAR on the restart, there would be no refueling would be prohibited, as a competition caution was planned for Lap 85, roughly after 28 laps of racing to evaluate tire wear on the concrete circuit.
+Half the field was running the bottom line of the track while the other half was running the high line to "rubber-in" the untreated higher lane.
 The field largely rode around until the second caution of the race flew on lap 85.
 It was a planned competition caution.
 Brian Scott opted not to pit under the caution and assumed the lead.
 Kyle Larson and Ricky Stenhouse Jr. were both tagged for speeding on pit road and restarted the race from the tail end of the field.

 The race restarted on lap 91.
 Ryan Newman edged out Scott at the line to take the lead on lap 92.
 Busch drove around Newman on the high line to retake the lead on lap 102.
 The third caution of the race flew on lap 158 for a single-car wreck in turn 2 involving Regan Smith.
 Edwards exited pit road with the race lead.

-The race restarted on lap 165.
-Edwards sat in command of the race for 27 laps before Busch took back the lead on lap 193.
-Debris in turn 3 brought the fourth caution of the race on lap 254.